How to maximize your Hilton cards (with upgrades and downgrades)

 $30,000 is a lot of money to spend on one card in a year, regardless of what you get for it.
 Even folks who use various techniques to increase credit card spend may find it daunting, especially when factoring in leaving room for new card welcome offers as well.
 However, the basic process above could be used while only doing $15K spend on the Surpass for the first free night certificate…and in some ways, it’s actually a better option.

 Let’s say that we did the $15K spend on the Surpass and then waited until early Q4 to upgrade to the Aspire card.
-You can double-dip the Aspire credits at the end of the first year and beginning of the second, then take advantage of the free night at anniversary and then downgrade back to the Surpass.
+You can double-dip the Aspire credits at the end of the first year and beginning of the second, then take advantage of the free night at the anniversary, and then downgrade back to the Surpass.

 After one year, total spend is $15K and we’ll have paid ~$250 in annual fees (9 months of $150 Surpass + 3 months of $550 Aspire).

-Our total earnings would be $200 in Hilton credits, $100 in flight credits, $400 in resort credits, 90,000 Hilton Honors points and 2 free night certificates.
+Our total earnings would be $200 in Hilton credits, $100 in flight credits, $400 in resort credits, 90,000 Hilton Honors points, and 2 free night certificates.
 Using the same valuations listed above, we’re getting a total of ~$2,000 in value from our $15,000 in spend, or around 11-12% return when taking into account the annual fee.

 Other variations

-Depending on where you find it easiest to rack up credit card spend, it may be more rewarding to do more or less spend on the Surpass.
+Depending on where you find it easiest to rack up credit card spend, it may be more rewarding to spend more or less on the Surpass.
 Since the spend is cumulative towards the free night certificates, there’s no reason that you couldn’t spend almost the entire $30K on the Surpass in 6x categories, then upgrade to the Aspire to get the FNC.

-If you could only manage 5x or less with the blended average of the Aspire’s 7x categories and 3x everywhere, that extra $15k on the Surpass could give you can extra 15K+ points when compared to doing that spend on the Aspire (and would also lower the blended annual fee).
+If you could only manage 5x or less with the blended average of the Aspire’s 7x categories and 3x everywhere, that extra $15k on the Surpass could give you an extra 15K+ points when compared to doing that spend on the Aspire (and would also lower the blended annual fee).

 Conversely, if you absolutely kill it with the Aspire’s 7x categories, it might be worth it to do the entire second year’s $30K spend on that.
 It would look like this: